jamsch/expo-speech-recognition/README.md

 ### `requestPermissionsAsync(): Promise<PermissionResponse>`

-Presents a dialog to the user to request permissions for using speech recognition and the microphone.
+Presents a dialog to the user to request the necessary permissions.

-For iOS, once a user has granted (or denied) location permissions by responding to the original permission request dialog, the only way that the permissions can be changed is by the user themselves using the device settings app.
+For iOS, this requests two permissions: record permissions (to access the microphone), and speech recognition permissions.
+Once a user has granted (or denied) permissions by responding to the original permission request dialog, the only way that the permissions can be changed is by the user themselves using the device settings app.

 ```ts
 import { ExpoSpeechRecognitionModule } from "expo-speech-recognition";